microsoft/SandDance/packages/sanddance/README-DEV.md

 Specifically, the use of base classes in Vega and Deck.gl which were declared using the `class` keyword, subclasses in vega-deck.gl must also use the `class` keyword when extending these.

-Note that as of this writing, [the Parcel bundler has a bug](https://github.com/parcel-bundler/parcel/issues/839) that transpiles the `class` keyword to a `function`, resulting in a runtime error `Class constructor [extended class] cannot be invoked without 'new'`.
-This can be alleviated if the base classes in Vega and Deck.gl are also run through the bundler as ES6 modules.

 2. TypeScript

 We want to leverage TypeScript as much as possible.